wpsharks/ezphp/ezphp/readme.txt

 == Description ==

 This plugin is VERY simple.
-There is only ONE configurable option.
-You can define this PHP constant inside your `/wp-config.php` file (optional).
+There are only two configurable option.
+You can define these PHP constants inside your `/wp-config.php` file (optional).

+	define('EZPHP_INCLUDED_POST_TYPES', '');
+	// Comma-delimited list of Post Types to include (excluding all others).

 	define('EZPHP_EXCLUDED_POST_TYPES', '');
-	// Comma-delimited list of Post Types to exclude.
+	// Comma-delimited list of Post Types to exclude (including all others).

+For instance, if you want PHP tags evaluated only in Pages; e.g. in the `page` type.
+Note: this implies all other Post Types will be excluded; unless you list them here.

+	define('EZPHP_INCLUDED_POST_TYPES', 'page');

-For example, if you don't want PHP tags evaluated in Posts, only in Pages.
+Or, if you don't want PHP tags evaluated in Posts; e.g. in the `post` type.
+Note: this implies all other Post Types will be included; unless you list them here.

 	define('EZPHP_EXCLUDED_POST_TYPES', 'post');